EqualExperts/ee-tech-interviews-uk/docs/shopping-cart-simplified.md

 ## What we are looking for:

-**Code Design:** At Equal Experts we are keen to understand how you design your code.
+**Code Design:** We are keen to understand how you design your code.
 We do not expect a command line, web or any other type of application.

-**Tests:** At Equal Experts we value unit testing, your solution should have tests with sufficient test coverage.
+**Tests:** We value unit testing, your solution should have tests with sufficient test coverage.

-**Simplicity:** At Equal Experts we value simplicity as an architectural virtue.
-Your solutions should reflect the difficulty of the assigned task, and should not be overly complex.
+**Simplicity:** We value simplicity as an architectural virtue.
+Your solutions should reflect the difficulty of the assigned task.
 Layers of abstraction, patterns, or architectural features that aren’t called for should not be included.

 **Self-explanatory code:** The code must speak for itself.
 Long comments explaining the solution is a sign of complexity.